 An aggressive artificial reef program has sent dozens of wrecks to the seafloor, including three retired oil platforms called Tenneco Towers.
 The rigs are covered in corals and sponges and populated with schools of fish.
 Many of these wrecks are lined up stern to bow and stretch for miles.
 Miami's "Wreck Trek" is a cluster of sites that can be dived in a single tank - two if you want to see more.
 Sites include a 85-foot steel tug, two M60 tanks, the 110-foot Billy's Barge, Ben's Antenna Reef and dozens of 100-foot plus freighters.

-8. Best Place to See the Living Reef: Looe Key
+8. To See the Living Reef: Looe Key

 Just off of Big Pine Key are the fabulous reefs of Looe Key.
 This 5.5-square-mile National Marine Sanctuary is a protected underwater ecosystem.
 It is an undersea oasis reminiscent of big reef structures found throughout the Bahamas; and was named after the HMS Looe, a British Man O' War that ran aground in 1744.